microsoft/finops-toolkit/docs-mslearn/focus/what-is-focus.md

 FOCUS can assist organizations that:

-- Use a single cloud provider along with complementary service providers
+- Use a single cloud provider along with complementary service providers.
-- Have multiple accounts within one cloud provider
+- Have multiple accounts within one cloud provider.
-- Have just one account with a single cloud provider
+- Have just one account with a single cloud provider.

 The benefits of using FOCUS are wide-reaching, from streamlined operations within an enterprise to making skills as a FinOps practitioner more portable.

 <br>